 We’ve been together for almost two years.
 We met on the internet, like all millennials these days.
 Specifically, we met on OkCupid.
-We were a 99% match, and I (Alex) answered a ton of extra questions to see if that percentage would change.
-Despite those efforts to test the algorithm, we stayed a 99% match, and went on a first date.
+We were a 99% match, and I (Alex) answered many additional questions to see if that percentage would change.
+Despite those efforts to test the algorithm, we stayed a 99% match and went on a first date.
 It’s been 99% real-life compatibility ever since.

 About a month into dating, I told Crystal I really wanted to take a vacation for my 30th birthday.
-Crystal, in true Sagittarius form, convinced me to go on a week-long vacation to an all-inclusive resort in Cancun.
-We booked it, and I remember just thinking, “well, hopefully, we are still dating when this rolls around three months from now.”
-Luckily by that time we were head over heels in love.
+In true Sagittarius form, Crystal convinced me to go on a week-long vacation to an all-inclusive resort in Cancun.
+Booking it, and I remember just thinking, “well, hopefully, we are still dating when this rolls around three months from now.”
+Luckily by that time, we were head over heels in love.

-We both had very stressful jobs at that time and it was the first vacation either of us took where we really just let ourselves relax.
-We went on a day trip to a rainforest and got caught in a downpour while riding bikes along a trail.
+We both had very stressful jobs at that time, and it was the first vacation either of us took where we really just let ourselves relax.
+So we went on a day trip to a rainforest and got caught in a downpour while riding bikes.
 It was magical.

 A cornerstone of our relationship is something Crystal introduced from our first month together: a surprise date!
 Every month one of us plans a date for the other person that is a total surprise.
 All we know is the date, time, and suggested attire.
 We’ve gone to concerts, water parks, WNBA games, and built terrariums together.

 Neither of us was especially tied to having a large wedding, and honestly, didn’t want to spend a ton of money on a celebration [“think about all the trips we could take for that amount” was a constant refrain].
-We looked at a lot of options, like small parties, small non traditional ceremonies, etc. But I think the thing that really led us to a private elopement was wanting our wedding day to be exclusively about us.
+We looked at a lot of options, like small parties, small non-traditional ceremonies, etc. But I think what really led us to a private elopement was wanting our wedding day to be exclusively about us.
 Even with the best of intentions, every wedding we’ve both ever seen ends up involving a lot of compromises to keep family and friends happy.
-So we settled on a wedding that would involve no compromising of our wishes and never looked back.
+So we settled on a wedding that would include no compromising of our wishes and never looked back.

 We were upfront with everyone in our lives once we had the elopement planned.
 Assuring everyone that no one was invited, no exceptions, helped us communicate that this really was a day just for us.
 Also, we told them we would obviously share all of the beautiful pictures and tell them every last detail afterward.

 We have been intentional about celebrating with the individuals in our lives.
-We had a celebration in Chicago before the elopement and one in St. Louis afterward.
+We celebrated in Chicago before the elopement and one in St. Louis afterward.
 Some of our friends have treated us to dinner or planned weekend getaways together to celebrate.
 It has been such a joyful time.

 For the wedding, Crystal wore a black suit, with a white button-down, and a bow tie.
 The watch she wore was one I gave her that morning, engraved on the back with our wedding date and the words “my wife.”
 I wore a white jumpsuit with a lace and tulle cape, which I made.
 I also had a flower crown made out of silk flowers, which I also made.
 Our outfits were super affordable overall!
 We went with clothes that we knew would be comfortable and make us feel amazing.
 Wedding clothes don’t have to cost an arm and a leg to be beautiful!